The Invisible Girl (film): Script

 In 2017, Dorian Fernández-Moris received a story from a woman from Iquitos who managed to flee human trafficking in La pampa.
 After researching for a year and a half, they began writing the script.

 Financing

 The film won the Audiovisual Direction, Phonography and New Media (DAFO) award granted by the Ministry of Culture of Peru, where it received a donation of $150,000 to start production.

 Filming

 The film was filmed in Pucallpa, Ucayali where the real sets of La pampa had to be recreated.

 Release

-The Invisible Girl initially premiered in August 2022 at the 27th Lima Film Festival as part of the Fiction Competition.
-Its commercial premiere is scheduled for March 16, 2023 in Peruvian theaters.
+The Invisible Girl initially premiered in August 2022 at the 26th Lima Film Festival as part of the Fiction Competition.
+Its commercially premiered on June 29, 2023 in Peruvian theaters.